Titan-Lyra/thebookkeeper/team_14/team_14.md

 - [#5 Alice](./alice.md)

 ---
+### The Murkmire Malevolence

-### [16th of Ches, 1493DR][II]
+#### [15th of Ches, 1493DR]

-My loyal assistant #237 (rest in peace #236) has brought team 14 to me.
-It felt awkward, as if some of them had never been part of a group before.
-I am starting to have doubts about this group's chances of success. [#4](./grof_granok.md) is a typical barbarian who prefers fighting over careful strategies. [#5](./alice.md) is not a bard as you would expect.
-No eye contact whatsoever. [#1](./caelum.md) carries a purple glowing stone, which he believes is well hidden. [#3](./rowan.md) showed his discomfort—whether this was due to the group or because he cannot cope with the bustle of the city I have yet to discover. [#2](./amber.md) has piqued my interest.
-Usually, I can quickly uncover a contractor's background, but with this halfling I have not succeeded so far.

-I have instructed them to speak with Doctor Darnell. #237 will bring them to her.
-To be sure, I am sending <redacted> along to keep an eye on them.
+Today I assembled a new team (team 14) to replace team 11.
+A group of random loners.
+A prince who will never sit on his father's throne, a rogue with no family name (yet) who was forced to live in the shadows (but was not hard to find), a druid, a barbarian, and... should they get bored, a bard to entertain them.
+I estimate their chances of success at 23%.
+Tomorrow I will meet them.

-### [16th of Ches, 1493DR][I]
+#### [16th of Ches, 1493DR][I]

 A doctor at Verkenbluff University in Greyhawk has approached me.
 Like many who are desperate, she offered me gold to help her.
 Her story intrigued me.
 A stone that is not a stone but an egg — that reminds me of one of the members of team 14, but I digress...
 The doctor claims it is the egg of an eldritch horror.
 If it hatches, it could have dire consequences, and time is of the essence.
 Since urgency is required, I fear there is no choice but to assign team 14 to the task.
 Well, if we do nothing, the outcome may be worse...
 I hope.

-### [15th of Ches, 1493DR]
+#### [16th of Ches, 1493DR][II]

-Today I assembled a new team (team 14) to replace team 11.
-A group of random loners.
-A prince who will never sit on his father's throne, a rogue with no family name (yet) who was forced to live in the shadows (but was not hard to find), a druid, a barbarian, and... should they get bored, a bard to entertain them.
-I estimate their chances of success at 23%.
-Tomorrow I will meet them.
+My loyal assistant #237 (rest in peace #236) has brought team 14 to me.
+It felt awkward, as if some of them had never been part of a group before.
+I am starting to have doubts about this group's chances of success. [#4](./grof_granok.md) is a typical barbarian who prefers fighting over careful strategies. [#5](./alice.md) is not a bard as you would expect.
+No eye contact whatsoever. [#1](./caelum.md) carries a purple glowing stone, which he believes is well hidden. [#3](./rowan.md) showed his discomfort—whether this was due to the group or because he cannot cope with the bustle of the city I have yet to discover. [#2](./amber.md) has piqued my interest.
+Usually, I can quickly uncover a contractor's background, but with this halfling I have not succeeded so far.

+I have instructed them to speak with Doctor Darnell. #237 will bring them to her.
+To be sure, I am sending <redacted> along to keep an eye on them.
 ---